easyCZ/octoreactions/README.md

 # octoreactions
 Chrome plugin to display Github Issue Reactions

-Displays the counts of reactions next to the header of a Issue Detail View and the counts in each row of the Issue List View (see screenshots below).
+Displays the counts of reactions next to the header of an Issue Detail View and the counts in each row of the Issue List View (see screenshots below).

 ## Why?
 Because getting a good idea of what Issues are important and have a lot of traction should be easier.
 GitHub is likely to implement this feature into their searching.